Domestic Violence

 Most domestic violence acts that can be classified as a felony are ones involving a deadly weapon or sexual assault.

-Legal Guidance on Protective Orders in Domestic Violence Cases
+Protective Orders in Domestic Violence Situations

 Did you know that courts have a right to issue a protective warrant without you even being present at the hearing?
 These are called ex parte temporary protective orders and can prohibit the defendant from coming within a certain distance of a location.
-If you have an ex parte temporary, pre-trial, or any protective order on your record or in the future, call your highly-knowledgeable Seattle domestic violence attorney at Hale Law Enterprises, who can help you fight for your rights.
+If you have an ex parte temporary, pre-trial, or any protective order on your record or in the future, call your highly knowledgeable Seattle domestic violence attorney at Hale Law Enterprises, who can help you fight for your rights.

-Penalties for Domestic Violence Offenders in Washington State
+Understanding Penalties for Domestic Violence in Washington

 Different fines are associated with a conviction depending on the severity of your case.
 Misdemeanor acts can cost you up to $1,000 in fines, while gross misdemeanors can cost up to $5,000.
 Class C Felony acts (such as third-degree assault of a child) can cost up to $10,000, class B can cost up to $20,000, and class C can cost up to $50,000.
 In Washington, domestic violence convicts must pay a special fee of $100.
 There may be additional court fees as well.

-Potential Jail Sentences for Domestic Violence Convictions
+Jail Sentences for Domestic Violence Offenses

 Again, this type of sentencing depends on how your case is categorized and the specific circumstances of your case.
 For a misdemeanor, you can be sentenced to up to 90 days of imprisonment, and up to 364 days for a gross misdemeanor.
 For a felony, you could be imprisoned for 5-10 years or even for life, depending on the type of felony.